-Agnes & Norman Dawson Memorial Bursary
+Agnes & Norman Dawson Memorial Bursary Value: \$1,000

 Norman and Agnes Dawson were long time Calgarians.
 During their 51 years of marriage they were excellent role models for family and friends, demonstrating honesty, integrity, fairness, compassion, community awareness, volunteerism and religious faith.
-This bursary is awarded to a continuing full-time student with a strong work ethic, financial need and a dedication to his or her education.
-The successful candidate will be involved as a volunteer in the community and will demonstrate active participation in his or her faith community.
+This bursary is awarded to a continuing full-time student who has a strong work ethic, financial need and is dedicated to the pursuit of post-secondary education.
+The successful candidate will be involved as a volunteer in the community and will demonstrate active participation in a faith community.